naqtn/ProgrammingInVRChat/unity/DigAndAnnotate/Assets/iwsd_vrc/README-OnEditorEmu.md

 * Currently only for single player
     * This means it doesn't care broadcast type at all.
-* trigers and actions implementation status :
+* Trigers and actions implementation status :
     * almost all actions are implemented.
     * With the exception of Relay and VRC component dependent trigger (OnVideoStart etc.), almost all Triggers are implemented.
     * (See Features.txt (and/or Emu_Trigger.cs) for details.)